 Trauma, the Nervous System & Family Constellations

-Survival, Safety, Connection, and Family Dynamics
+Survival, Safety, Connection, and Family System Dynamics

 Introduction

-Trauma affects more than thoughts and emotions.
+Trauma affects far more than memory.

-It can deeply influence the nervous system, shaping how people experience:
+It can shape how people experience:

 • safety